USDA-FSEPRU/FS19C-commensal-Ecoli/02c_MethodsSummary.md

 * FS19C_mashMDS.tiff
 * qc_mds.R

-## 3. Genome annotation with prokka, pan-genome analysis with roary, genomic island identification with gifrop
+## 3. Genome annotation with prokka, pan-genome analysis with roary
-* Summary: The pan_pipe slurm script, provided by Jules, runs prokka, roary, and gifrop (developed by Julian Trachsel.
-Gifrop2 = gifrop version 2) via slurm on Ceres.
-It will annotate all fasta genomes (`.fna` format) with prokka in parallel (will do 24 genomes at a time, each with 1 thread), run roary and generate a core genome alignment, and with gifrop, it will extract, classify, and cluster genomic islands
+* Summary: The pan_pipe slurm script from gifrop, provided by Jules, can run prokka and roary automatically (I will ignore gifrop command) via slurm on Ceres.
+It will annotate all fasta genomes (`.fna` format) with prokka in parallel (will do 24 genomes at a time, each with 1 thread), run roary and generate a core genome alignment.
 * Github: https://github.com/Jtrachsel/gifrop
 * Platform: Ceres